akien-mga/godot-old-wiki/devel_fun.md

 ### Terrain Support

 Godot lacks a terrain engine.
 Most modern engines have this.
 Be it based on height-map or marching-cubes like.
-Proposals welcome!
+If you have experience with these kind of tools (either creating them or using them), Proposals Welcome!

 ### Demos on Mobile